This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 My love for lavender stems back to a trip to Provence before my last year of university.
-I have a postcard of the lavender fields we passed while in transit—and have been dreaming about them ever since.
+I have a postcard of the lavender fields we passed while in transit.
 I was delighted when my first garden had an established lavender plant in the front garden.
 And in my current home, I have a few.
 I love to pick small bouquets and add sprigs to bigger arrangements with other cut flowers.
-However, if you’re going to gather it to use in sachets and cooking, it’s important to know how to harvest lavender—and when.
+However, if you’re going to use this fragrant herb in sachets and when cooking, it’s important to know how to harvest lavender—and when.

 Where to grow lavender

-In my book, Gardening Your Front Yard: Projects and Ideas for Big & Small Spaces, one of the yards we photographed was planted almost entirely with lavender.
-With its nice mounding habit (as plant breeders like to call it), lavender is a great ornamental choice in lieu of a front lawn.
+In my book, Gardening Your Front Yard, one of the yards we photographed was planted almost entirely with lavender.
+With its nice mounding habit (as plant breeders like to call it), lavender is an attractive ornamental choice in lieu of a front lawn.

 Choosing the right lavender for culinary use and projects